noiseprotocol/noise_spec/noise.md

    for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting her public keys to invalid values causes DH outputs of zero, as is the case for the `25519` and `448` DH functions).
-   If a higher-level protocol wants a unique "channel binding" value for referring to a Noise session it should use the value of `h` after the final handshake message, not `ck`.
+   This is why a higher-level protocol should use the handshake hash (`h`) for a unique channel binding, instead of `ck`.

  * **Implementation fingerprinting**:  If this protocol is used in settings with anonymous parties, care should be taken that implementations behave